dougspeed/LDAK/README.md

 # How to obtain LDAK

-You can download the LDAK executable by clicking on the file links above (this will open a new page, then you can click the download button on the right).
-If you plan to use LDAK on a Linux computer, please download the file ldak6.linux; if you plan to use LDAK on a MAC, please download the file ldak5.2.mac (we will soon release a MAC version of LDAK6).
-There is also a beta Linux version of LDAK, however, please only use this file if asked by me or Isabella.
+You can download the LDAK executable by clicking on one of the file links above (this will open a new page, then you can click the download button on the right).

+If you plan to run LDAK on a Linux computer, please download the file ldak6.linux; if you plan to run LDAK on a MAC, please download the file ldak5.2.mac (we will soon release a MAC version of LDAK6).
+Note that there is also a beta Linux version of LDAK, but please only use this version if asked.

 Alternatively, you can install LDAK via conda, using the following command